dorsalhub/dorsal/README.md

 ## Authentication

-To sync metadata records with DorsalHub, you must authenticate with an API Key (generate one on your DorsalHub settings page).
+To sync metadata records with DorsalHub, authenticate with an API Key (generate one on your DorsalHub settings page).

 ```bash
 dorsal auth login
 ```

-Run this command to store your API key in a local config file.
-Alternatively, set the `DORSAL_API_KEY` environment variable for CI/CD workflows.
+Alternatively, set the `DORSAL_API_KEY` environment variable.

 -----

 ## CLI Usage

-The CLI is the fastest way to inspect files and push records.

 ### 1. Scan a File